 SGPET will levy an administration charge to cover the cost of accreditation.
 This charge to be decided from time to time by the Committee.
-The charge for 2017-18 is £50.
+The charge is £50.
 Where accreditation is refused normally no charge will be levied, though the Trust reserves the right to do so.
-The Committee may choose to waive the charge in a particular case
+The Committee may choose to waive the charge in a particular case.

 Evaluation and reflective practice